Castles too rarely rise from American dirt…

 Tours of the distillery were still offered through 1974, though the doors closed sometime in the following decade.
 By then a firm called National Distillers was operating the facilities, much in the original condition as Taylor did, though almost a century later.

-Water was still being pumped through the Spring House (personally designed by Taylor) so often used for parties and into the distillery building where it was blended with corn, wheat, and sometimes rye.
+Water was still being pumped through the Spring House (personally designed by Taylor; see below) so often used for parties and into the distillery building where it was blended with corn, wheat, and sometimes rye.
 Then, yeast would be added to the big yellow fermenting tanks where the bacteria would convert the natural sugars in the grain into alcohol.